 The 3MF Document format MUST use a ZIP archive for its physical model.
 The Open Packaging specification describes a packaging model, that is, how the package is represented internally with parts and relationships.

 The 3MF Document format includes a well-defined set of parts and relationships, each fulfilling a particular purpose in the document.
 The format also extends the package features, including digital signatures and thumbnails.

-Parts and Relationships
+-Parts and Relationships